Examples in dependent theories: Abstract

 \section{Abstract}

 In the first part we show a counterexample to a conjecture by Shelah regarding the existence of indiscernible sequences in dependent theories (up to the first inaccessible cardinal).
 In the second part we discuss generic pairs, and give an example where the pair is not dependent.
-Then we define the notion of directionality which deals with counting the number of co-heirs of a type, and prove a trichotomy theorem about it.
-Finally we discuss non-splintering, an interesting notion that appears in the work of Rami Grossberg, Andr\'es Villaveces and Monica VanDieren, and we show that it is not trivial whenever the directionality of the theory is not small.
+Then we define the notion of directionality which deals with counting the number of coheirs of a type and we give examples of the different possibilities.
+Then we discuss non-splintering, an interesting notion that appears in the work of Rami Grossberg, Andr\'es Villaveces and Monica VanDieren, and we show that it is not trivial (in the sense that it can be different than splitting) whenever the directionality of the theory is not small.
+In the appendix we study dense types in RCF.